chromium/chromium/docs/origin_trials_integration.md

 - `origin_trial_os`: Specifies a `[list]` of platforms where they will allow the trial to be enabled.
 The list values are case-insensitive, but must match one of the defined `OS_<platform>` macros (see [`build_config.h`]).
+- `origin_trial_allows_third_party`: Must be enabled to allow third-party tokens to work correctly.
+Set to true, if (and only if) you intend to support third-party matching.
 - `base_feature`: Generates a `base::Feature` in the `blink::features`
   namespace if the value is not `"none"`.
 It helps to control the Origin Trial remotely.
 See also [Generate a `base::Feature` instance from a Blink Feature].